 Peter Warren is an Automotive Dealership group with a rich heritage that has been operating in Australia for over 60 years.
-The Company operates 80+ franchise operations and represents more than 27 OEMs across the Volume, Prestige and Luxury segments.
+The Company operates 80+ franchise operations and represents more than 30 OEMs in the volume, prestige and luxury segments.
 Peter Warren operates across the eastern seaboard under various banners including Peter Warren Automotive, Frizelle Sunshine Automotive, Sydney North Shore Automotive, Mercedes-Benz North Shore, Macarthur Automotive, Penfold Motor Group, Bathurst Toyota and Volkswagen and Euro Collision Centre.